RTMecha/BetterLegacy/snapshots.md

 - Changelog interface now only applies from a "changelog" file as to prevent any issues with online changelog files changing.

 ### Game
-- Reworked beatmap data to not depend on base vanilla data as much. (so many nests and odd names wtf)
 - Trying to rework how themes are loaded.
-- Shortened file sizes by trimming quotation marks when necessary.
 - spawnPrefab modifiers can now find a prefab via different ways: Index, ID and Name.
 - Reverted the fix that changed modifier groups to only check objects spawned from a prefab.
 I realized it's more useful to have it also search for expanded prefab objects.
 - Reverted BG camera near clip plane not changing with the zoom.
 This means the negative zoom frame bleeding effect is back.